 Here’s to choosing health and refusing to let our suboptimal thyroid function rob us of our joy! xx, molls

 Huge thank you to NOW for sponsoring this post.
 It’s such a joy to share my favorite brands with y’all and it’s because of brands like these that I’m able to create this extensive content for you.
 As always, all opinions are my own.
+(You can use code MOLLIE for 20% off all orders on their website.)

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, or prevent any disease.